-6.3 Concept Drift
+6.3 Concept drift

-In the previous experiments we focused on a process model that describes observed steady state behaviour, i.e. the process model from which events are sampled does not change during the experiments.
-In this section we assess to what extend the Inductive Miner based instantiation of the framework is able to handle concept drift [11,42].
+In the previous experiments, we focused on a process model that describes observed steady-state behaviour, i.e. the process model from which events are sampled does not change during the experiments.
+In this section, we assess to what extend the Inductive Miner-based instantiation of the framework is able to handle concept drift [38,39].
 We focus on gradual drift, i.e. the behaviour of the process model changes at some point in time, though the change is only applicable for new cases, already active cases follow the old behaviour.
 In order to obtain a gradual drift, we manipulated the CPN simulation model of the process model presented in Fig. 2.
 The first five hundred cases that are simulated follow the original model.
 All later cases are routed to a model in which we swap the parallel and choice structures within the model (Fig. 12).

-Figure 12: Changes made to the business process model presented in Fig. 2.
+Fig. 12 Changes made to the business process model presented in Fig. 2, a parallel to choice, b choice to parallel